Skip to main content

 Some people receiving Tysabri for CD reported nausea as a side effect during clinical trials.
 However, nausea is a common CD symptom, and people who didn’t receive Tysabri also reported nausea at a relatively similar rate.

-Good to know: Nausea can also be a symptom of more serious Tysabri reactions, such as hypersensitivity reactions (including anaphylaxis) or liver damage.
+It’s important to note that nausea can also be a symptom of more serious Tysabri reactions, such as hypersensitivity reactions (including anaphylaxis) or liver damage.
 More on these later.

 5. Infections